anthonyman15/Portfolio/README.md

 # Portfolio
-This project is based on my design of portfolio to demonstrate my computing skills and to be used of my CV
+This project is based on my design of portfolio to demonstrate my web development skills and to be used of my CV demonstration.
+In this portfolio you will be able to find all essential information about me, including all previously done projects and contact me information.